grampajoe/ansible-rancher/README.md

 Requirements
 ------------

-This playbook has been tested on the following OS's:
+This role has been tested on the following OS's:

 - CentOS 7